Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 The choice for my project development worklow is usually the [Trund-Based Development](https://trunkbaseddevelopment.com/), hence the name `trunk` for the main branch repository instead of `master` or `main`.

 ## Using this Template

+Before we start, create a directory named `coverage` in both `backend/` and `frontend/` for our testing reports.
+You don#t see them now because it is listed in `.gitignore`.

 To use this template click "use this template" in the repository header and choose "create new repository".
 Done!
 You welcome!